IllusionInk/personaldata/README.md

-# DearData - Cycling

-> The aim is to generate a layered information visualization based on an aspect from our personal life.
-The following repo contains a collated dataset of my cycling rides.
-The data was gathered from Strava's web app (an app used heavily by cyclists to track several parameters of their ride).
+# Shifting Gears

+> As part of our Information Visualization-1 module, we were given an assignment in line with the ***DearData*** project by 'Stefanie Posavec' and 'Giorgia Lupi'.
+Design a layered visualization based on an area from our personal lives.

+Being an avid cyclist, I decided to visualize my cycling rides over the past two years.
+The motivations in this endeavour were to observe seasonal variation in my cycling rides.
+I gathered few other interesting insights during my analysis.

 ### Dataset
+---
 The list below describes the variables and their description in the dataset.
-While some of these variablse are obtained from the web/mobile app, others are personal annotations to add a layer of qualitative description.
+While some of these variablse are obtained from the web app **Strava**, others are personal annotations to add a layer of qualitative description.

-### Variable Description
+#### Variable Description

 ##### Quantitative
   - **date**: Date of the ride